University Housing residents are expected to follow the guidelines set forth in the residential handbook.

 Students will not be released from the live-on requirement to move off campus (to live in an off-campus apartment or to live within a sorority/fraternity house, for example).

-IMPORTANT: Students approved to be released from the first-year live-on requirement and have housing contracts are charged for occupancy until an official check-out has occurred.
+IMPORTANT: Students approved to be released from the first-year live-on requirement and have housing contracts are charged for housing and food until an official check-out has occurred.
 Additionally, cancellation charges apply based on the terms of the contract.
-The release from the live on requirement is not a release from the financial obligations of the housing contract.
+The release from the live-on requirement is not a release from the financial obligations of the housing contract.

 This process can take up to 10 business days, please plan accordingly if there are upcoming financial deadlines.

 Students in the residence halls may request a housing change both before and after move-in.

 There is no charge associated with submitting a Housing Change Request, however if we are able to accommodate your request for a change in room type, your per semester cost may change.
 Please see our rates and contracts page for more information.

 This process is available throughout the academic year.
 Students can request a change for when spaces become available.
 There is no timeline for when a change may be offered as housing is filled to capacity.
 Students who join the waitlist in August; however, may not be contacted until mid or late semester about a change option.
 Waitlist status can be obtained after Sept.
 7 by emailing UniversityHousing@colorado.edu.

 - Fall Semester – Aug.
 30 through Dec.
 1 moves are offered

 - Spring Semester – Jan.
 12 until Spring Break in March